komyg/rm-shop-v3/tutorial.md

 In this tutorial we are going to use Enzime and Jest to run unit tests on our code.
 The Enzyme configuration below was taken from the Create React App [official documentation](https://create-react-app.dev/docs/running-tests).

-First let's add the necessary packages: `yarn add -D enzyme @types/enzyme enzyme-adapter-react-16 react-test-renderer jest-enzyme`.
+First let's add the necessary packages: `yarn add -D enzyme @types/enzyme enzyme-adapter-react-16 react-test-renderer jest-enzyme wait-for-expect`.

 Then let's setup our tests by creating the file: *src/setupTests.js* and pasting the contents below: